microsoft/VRL3/README.md

 - all values in table 2 in appendix A.2 of the paper are set to be the default values in the config files.

 ## Computation time
 This table compares the computation time estimates for the open source code with default hyperparameters (tested on NYU Greene with RTX 8000 and 4 cpus).
 When you use the code on your machine, it might be slightly faster or slower, but should not be too different.
-These results seem to be slightly faster than what we reported in the paper (which used an older version of the code, and tested on Azure P100 GPU machines)
+These results seem to be slightly faster than what we reported in the paper (which used an older version of the code, and tested on Azure P100 GPU machines).

 | Task  | Stage 2 (30K updates) | Stage 3 (4M frames) | Total   | Total (paper) |
 |------------------|-----------------------|---------------------|---------|------------|